belchior/learning-graphql/README.md

 ### Server

-the data used by this server is strongly based on the [GraphQL API of Github](https://developer.github.com/v4/explorer/), I don't know if I have legal right to share the data that I copy to develop this project, so you must provide your on data.
+The data used by this server is strongly based on the [GraphQL API of Github](https://developer.github.com/v4/explorer/), I don't know if I have legal right to share the data that I copy to develop this project, so you must provide your on data.

 After clone this repo you can enter in server directory and then install all dependencies